 - resilience and overcoming hurdles

-- working with good and bad leaders
+- working with good, bad and toxic leaders

 MC’ing and Facilitation

 Shirley engages audiences from the get-go with her authenticity and engaging style.
 Her on-stage warmth and ability to touch audiences with her personal stories and charismatic energy immediately puts audiences and guests at ease.
-She believes that all audience members must leave an event feeling inspired, energised and activated and this drives her relentless preparation before an event and her desire to interact with the subject matter.
+She believes that all audience members must leave an event feeling inspired, energised and activated, and this drives her relentless preparation before an event and her desire to interact with the subject matter.
 She arrives prepared for anything and works hard to ensure that all speakers and guests feel comfortable.

-Conversations flow naturally and Shirley makes everyone feel at home.
+Conversations flow naturally, and Shirley makes everyone feel at home.

 Feedback